Home » Water Quality » Contaminants » Common Heavy Metals in Water & How to Remove Them

 What Do Heavy Metals Do To Your Body?

-Different heavy metals may affect your body in different ways.
+Different heavy metals can affect your body in varying ways.
 While humans need small amounts of metals in the body to stay healthy, large amounts can have catastrophic consequences.

 Research shows that the accumulation of heavy metals in the body can wreak havoc on the following human organs and systems: